Battery and Globe Disposal

 Household Batteries (B-cycle)

-Following the changes, collection of household batteries from the City’s five recycling stations will be managed through B-cycle.
-B-cycle is a national, Government-backed Stewardship Scheme that supports the collection and recycling of batteries in an environmentally friendly manner.
-There are 90+ registered drop off points within 10km of the City of Bayswater.
-These are conveniently located at most major supermarkets and hardware stores including Coles, Woolworths, Aldi, IGA, The Good Guys, Bunnings and Total Tools.
+Collection of household batteries from the City’s five recycling stations are managed through B-cycle.
+B-cycle is a national Government-backed Stewardship Scheme that supports the collection and recycling of batteries in an environmentally friendly manner.
+There are 90+ registered drop-off points within 10km of the City of Bayswater.
+These are also located at most major supermarkets and hardware stores, including Coles, Woolworths, Aldi, IGA, The Good Guys, Bunnings and Total Tools.

 Batteries accepted at the City’s recycling stations